dswd/vpncloud/vpncloud.md

     parameter to `sh -c`) to remove any configuration from the device.
     The name of the allocated device will be available via the environment variable `IFNAME`.
+    Please note that this command is executed with the (limited) permissions of the user and group given as `--user` and `--group`.

+  * `--pid-file <file>`:

+    Store the process id in this file when running in the background.
+If set, the given file will be created containing the process id of the new background process.
+This option is only used when running in background.

+  * `--user <user>`:
+  * `--group <group>`:

+    Change the user and/or group of the process once all the setup has been done and before spawning the background process.
+This option is only used when running in background.

+  * `--log-file <file>`:

+    If set, print logs also to the given file.
+The file will be created and truncated if is exists.

+  * `--daemon`:

+    Spawn a background process instead of running the process in the foreground.
+    If this flag is set, the process will first carry out all the initialization, then drop permissions if `--user` or `--group` is used and then spawn a background process and write its process id to a file if `--pid-file` is set.
+Then, the main process will exit and the background process continues to provide the VPN.
+At the time, when the main process exits, the interface exists and is properly configured to be used.

   * `--no-port-forwarding`: